scalacenter/scalacenter.github.io/index.md

 # IDE

+The [Build Server Protocol](https://build-server-protocol.github.io/) is a protocol inspired in the Language Server Protocol to enable build clients such as language servers or editors to import a build, receive compiler diagnostics and run build tool tasks such as compile, run or test in a Scala build.
+This protocol was created by the Scala Center to support a rich IDE experience with Metals and Bloop.

-[Metals](https://scalameta.org/metals/) provides IDE features to a large number of code editors (VS Code, Sublime, etc.).
-It does so by implementing and extending the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) with endpoints for compiling, running, testing, and debugging Scala programs.
-The resulting communication protocol is the [Build Server Protocol](https://build-server-protocol.github.io/).
-This protocol was first implemented in [bloop](https://scalacenter.github.io/bloop/), a Scala compiler daemon that can improve the compilation times of Scala projects.
+[Metals](https://scalameta.org/metals/) is a Scala [language server](https://microsoft.github.io/language-server-protocol/) that provides rich IDE features to a large number of code editors (VS Code, Sublime, vim, Emacs etc).
+Metals is a client of the [Build Server Protocol](https://build-server-protocol.github.io/).

+[Bloop](https://scalacenter.github.io/bloop/) is a toolchain and build server that compiles, tests, runs and debugs Scala and Java code.
+Bloop supports build tools such as sbt, Maven, Gradle and mill and provides extensible ways for build tools and editors to integrate with it.

 [Scastie](https://scastie.scala-lang.org/) allows you to start using and discovering Scala in your browser without installing anything locally.
 You can even experiment with community libraries, or different platforms such as [Scala.js](https://www.scala-js.org/).
 It can also be used to share or to embed code in your documentation.